ldovu/ShareExpenses/README.md

 #### How to use it: ####
 1. Clone this Repository
-2. Open Visual Studio Code
+2. Open it in Visual Studio Code
-3. Open the folder of the repository you previously cloned
+3. Open Docker Desktop in your computer
-4. Open Docker Desktop in your computer
+4. Open a Terminal in Visual Studio Code
-5. Open a Terminal in Visual Studio Code and enter ```docker compose up```
+5. Type ```docker compose up``` and press enter
-7. In your browser, navigate to localhost:3000
+6. In your browser, navigate to localhost:3000